purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

 # Conclusions

 I used a variety of machine-learning approaches to predict where users will book their next destination on Airbnb and to learn the features that are most predictive.
 The final model provided ranked predictions about where a new user would book that could be used to prioritize listings shown to users.
 Feature selection tools revealed that age, previously visited web sites, and user devices are informative factors in whether a user will book.
-These results could inform decisions about where to advertise for new users or to evaluate ongoing advertising campagins.
+These results could inform decisions about where to advertise for new users or to evaluate ongoing advertising campaign.

 For this data set, the XGB and MLP outperformed the linear model.
 The XGB model was particularly impressive since the time necessary for fitting was quite fast.
 The MLP model provided the best performance, but took considerably longer to train.
 The long training times were greatly reduced by parallelization on a computing cluster (<5 hours total, up to 300 samples in parallel), making this an attractive option if a cluster is available.